 The higher education institution should publicly provide adequate information about its study programmes, including provisions about credits, learning outcomes, the methods of teaching, learning and assessment as well as information about admission, progression and completion.
+Information about the MQA accredited academic programmes should be provided in the Self-Evaluation Report.

 The higher education institution should have in place clear and consistently applied regulations about student admission that ensure that the minimum admission criteria are respected.
 The higher education institution should also ensure that alternative entry criteria are not the predominant entry route, but rather an additional option offered for a certain percentage of applicants.
+Evidence of implementation of this process should be provided in the Self-Evaluation Report with supporting information.